petersonchiquetto/ChatPDF/README.md

-# Teleginski Academy
+## ChatPDF

-Welcome to the **Teleginski Academy** repository, a project designed for learning and developing applications using Python.
+Welcome to the **Chiquetto Academy** repository, a project designed for learning and developing applications using Python.

 ---